Autonomous robot: Open problems in autonomous robotics

+Robots working near or alongside people in a shared space need behavior that humans can interpret, anticipate and coordinate with.
+Designing interaction policies that balance efficiency, comfort, and safety, and that work across different cultures and contexts remains difficult.
+While robots can be pre-programmed with specific behaviors, real-world deployments inevitably encounter situations in which these capabilities prove insufficient.

 Societal impact and issues

 As autonomous robots have grown in ability and technical levels, there has been increasing societal awareness and news coverage of the latest advances, and also some of the philosophical issues, economic effects, and societal impacts that arise from the roles and activities of autonomous robots.

-Elon Musk, a prominent business executive and billionaire has warned for years of the possible hazards and pitfalls of autonomous robots; however, his own company is one of the most prominent companies that is trying to devise new advanced technologies in this area.
+Elon Musk has warned of the possible hazards and pitfalls of autonomous robots; however, his own company is one of the most prominent companies that is trying to devise new advanced technologies in this area.

 In 2021, a United Nations group of government experts, known as the Convention on Certain Conventional Weapons – Group of Governmental Experts on Lethal Autonomous Weapons Systems, held a conference to highlight the ethical concerns which arise from the increasingly advanced technology for autonomous robots to wield weapons and to play a military role.

 Technical development

 Early robots

 The first autonomous robots were known as Elmer and Elsie, constructed in the late 1940s by W. Grey Walter.
 They were the first robots programmed to "think" the way biological brains do and were meant to have free will.
 Elmer and Elsie were often labeled as tortoises because of how they were shaped and the manner in which they moved.
 They were capable of phototaxis, the movement that occurs in response to light stimulus.